outerbounds/metaflowbot/docs/Setup.md

     ```sh
     python -m metaflowbot server --admin me@server.com
     ```

+4. If you are running the bot locally with a local [metadata provider](https://docs.metaflow.org/metaflow/client#metadata-provider), then run the above command inside the directory where the `.metaflow` folder is present.
 ### Running the bot with docker

 You can run the bot with docker using either environment variables or loading the `~/.metaflowconfig` as a volume.
 Ensure `ADMIN_USER_ADDRESS` environment variable contains the email address of the user in the slack workspace.